 Explosion hazard due to overcharging!

-A defective charger can cause "boiling" and, consequently an explosion of the supply battery.
+A defective charger can cause "boiling" of the supply battery and an explosion.

-- Immediately switch off the charger when the battery is boiling. - Have the defective charger repaired by an authorised specialist workshop or replace with a new unit.
+- Switch off the charger immediately if the battery is boiling. - Have the defective charger repaired by an authorised specialist workshop or replace with a new unit.